Tuesday, March 14, 2017

 Finally, we turned around, and began heading down the trail.
 Although the trail was well marked with white blazes, keep an eye out for the square trail signs.
 The sign pointed us back to where we'd parked our vehicle, next to the park offices.
 The decent was steep in a few places but otherwise went quickly.

-Despite being tired from the strenuous hike to see the King and Queen's Seat, we decided to finish the day with the short, easy, 1.1 mile there and back trail to see the Kilgore Falls -- the second tallest waterfall in Maryland.
+Despite being tired from the strenuous hike to see the King and Queen's Seat, we decided to finish the day with the easy, 1.1 mile there and back trail to see the Kilgore Falls -- the second tallest waterfall in Maryland.
 This meant a short, 5-minute drive to a different section of the state park.

 This trail was surprisingly well populated for a weekday.
 The trail offers views of a pleasant meadow paralleling the Falling Branch of Deer Creek.
 Along the way, we encountered ruins, labeled on different websites as a stage coach stop or a the ruins of a mill; interestingly enough, although "substantial ruins" are mentioned several times by different guides as being on the opposite side of the creek, there they were, within 15 feet of the trail.
-Shortly after seeing the ruins, you reach the falls easily within 15 minutes.
+Shortly after seeing the ruins, you reach the falls within 10 minutes.

 Once you come within hearing of the falls, you have to cross Deer Creek via stepping stones which brings out the kid in you.
 Even with recent rain, all the stones were exposed, and only one wobbled a bit precariously.
 The trail leads you into a natural horseshoe of steep rock walls, overwhich tumbles Kilgore Falls.

 In warmer weather, I imagine the pool below the falls would entice a number of folks to wade in and splash around.